XavierChapron/VT_script/README.md

         chmod +x vt_scan.py

     You will need a VirusTotal public API key, that can be obtained on VirusTotal website if you create an account.
-    You can either write your API key directly in vt_scan.py line 207, give it to the script with option -k or set it in apikey.txt file
+    You need to set it in apikey.txt file.

-    You might consider to install Vim that is usefull in some case (see Usage)

 2. For Windows:
     1. You can use it exactly as on Linux.
     2. Or you can download vt_scan.exe and vt_scan.reg.
         * Place the executable where you want it to stay.
-        * Execute vt_scan.reg to create to registry key and open regedit to edit them:
+        * Execute vt_scan.reg to create a registry key and open regedit to edit them:
-            * Go to HKEY_CLASSES_ROOT\txtfile\shell\VT_Scan\command and edit the value to add the path to the executable and your apikey.
+            * Go to HKEY_CLASSES_ROOT\txtfile\shell\VT_Scan\command and edit the value to add the path to the executable and to your apikey file.

 ## Usage